 What is a Vaginal Birth After Cesarean?

-If you have had a baby with a C-section, there are two options for the delivery your next baby.
+If you have had a baby with a C-section, there are two options for the delivery of your next baby.
 You can either schedule another C-section or attempt a vaginal birth after cesarean (VBAC).

 If you feel strongly about having a vaginal birth after you’ve had a C-section, consider the benefits and risks as well as whether or not you are a candidate for this type of birth.
 Many women find the benefits of VBAC to outweigh the risks, and a doctor can evaluate you to make sure you meet the requirements for having the best chance of a successful vaginal delivery after a C-section.